Certificate A1: Key document for working in Europe

 Features of application submission for self-employed

-Self-employed persons, including managing partners and those working in a company but having the status of a self-employed under social security legislation, apply online only.
+Self-employed individuals, including managing partners and those who work in a company but are considered self-employed according to social security legislation, apply online only.

 Is the A1 certificate mandatory?

-Yes, all EU Member States, EEA countries, and Switzerland require an A1 certificate.
+Yes, all EU member states, EEA countries, and Switzerland require an A1 certificate.
 This form is available in the official language of each of these countries.
-Without the A1 certificate, it is impossible to verify where you pay social security contributions, and you risk receiving a fine.
+Without the A1 certificate, it is impossible to confirm where you pay social contributions, and you risk getting fined.

 Additional aspects of the A1 certificate

 The A1 certificate is valid for two years.
-If you want to stay in the country for more than 24 months, you will have to either get a new A1 certificate or start paying social security in the new country.
+If you want to stay in the country longer than 24 months, you will have to either get a new A1 certificate or start paying social security in the new country.

-If the validity of the certificate expires and work abroad continues, it is necessary to apply for an extension in a timely manner.
-The extension process is usually simpler than the initial acquisition, but requires attention to deadlines.
+If the term of the certificate expires and the work abroad continues, it is necessary to apply for renewal in a timely manner.
+The renewal process is usually simpler than the initial acquisition, but requires attention to deadlines.

-In the context of the growing popularity of remote work, this aspect takes on special significance.
-Even if an employee works from home in another country, an A1 certificate may be necessary to comply with social security legislation.
+In the context of the growing popularity of remote work, this aspect becomes especially significant.
+Even if an employee works from home in another country, an A1 certificate may be required to comply with social security legislation.

-In some cases, it is possible to obtain an A1 certificate on an expedited basis.
-This can be relevant during unexpected business trips or urgent projects abroad.
+In some cases, an A1 certificate can be obtained on an expedited basis.
+This may be relevant for unexpected business trips or urgent projects abroad.

-The presence of an A1 certificate is closely linked to health insurance.
-It ensures that German health insurance remains valid in the country of temporary residence, which is critically important for ensuring the medical safety of an employee abroad.
+The presence of an A1 certificate is closely linked to medical insurance.
+It ensures that German medical insurance remains valid in the country of temporary stay, which is critically important for ensuring the medical safety of the worker abroad.

-Recently, there has been an increase in control over the presence of an A1 certificate in cross-border employment.
-This is related to new rules aimed at combating undeclared work and wage dumping.
+Recently, there has been an increase in the control over the presence of an A1 certificate in cross-border employment.
+This is due to new regulations aimed at combating undeclared work and wage dumping.
 The absence of a certificate can lead to serious fines and legal consequences.

 An A1 certificate may be required even for short-term business trips.
-This is especially important to consider when planning business trips.
+This is especially important to consider when planning business travel.

-We are ready to help you understand all the nuances of obtaining the A1 certificate and ensure a safe and successful start to your work abroad.
+We are ready to help you understand all the nuances of obtaining the A1 certificate and ensure a safe and successful start of your work abroad.

 We will contact you shortly.